Dong Jun

 Dong Jun (董军 (Dǒng Jūn); born in 1961) is a Chinese admiral of the People's Liberation Army Navy (PLAN).
-He was the Commander of the People's Liberation Army Navy from September 2021 to December 2023.
-On 29 December 2023, he was appointed as the 14th Minister of National Defense; he succeeded Li Shangfu who was removed from office in October 2023.
-Dong is the first defense minister from the PLAN.
+He has been serving as the 14th Minister of National Defense of China since December 2023.
+He is China's first defense minister from the Navy.

+Dong entered the Dalian Naval Academy for undergraduate studies in 1978 and joined the People's Liberation Army Navy service right after graduation.
+He served as the deputy commander of PLA Southern Theater Command from January 2017 to March 2021, as the deputy commander of the PLA Navy from March to August 2021, and as the 9th commander of the PLA Navy from September 2021 to December 2023.

 Biography

-In 1978, Dong was admitted to the Dalian Naval Academy, and entered PLAN service in 1979 after graduation.
-He has been director of the PLAN Command Military Training Department, the deputy chief of staff of the North Sea Fleet, and commander of the 92269 unit.
+In 1978, Dong was admitted to the Dalian Naval Academy for undergraduate studies, and entered PLA Navy service after graduation.
+He has been director of the PLA Navy Command Military Training Department, the deputy chief of staff of the North Sea Fleet, and commander of the 92269 unit.

-Dong became deputy commander of the East Sea Fleet in 2013, the PLAN deputy chief of staff in December 2014, and then deputy commander of Southern Theater Command in January 2017.
-In March 2021, he became deputy commander of the PLAN, and then its commander in August 2021.
+Dong became deputy commander of the East Sea Fleet in 2013, the PLA Navy deputy chief of staff in December 2014, and then deputy commander of Southern Theater Command in January 2017.
+In March 2021, he became deputy commander of the PLA Navy, and then its commander in August 2021.
 He was named as the commander of the PLA Navy in September 2021.

-He was promoted to the rank of rear admiral (shaojiang) in July 2012, vice admiral (zhongjiang) in July 2018 and admiral (shangjiang) in September 2021.
+He was promoted to the rank of rear admiral (shaojiang) in July 2012, vice admiral (zhongjiang) in July 2018, and admiral (shangjiang) in September 2021.
 He has been associated with National University of Defense Technology as an adjunct professor since 2013.

 Minister of National Defense

 On 29 December 2023, the Standing Committee of the National People's Congress appointed Dong as the Minister of National Defense.
 He was the first defense minister with a naval background; one observer called it the "biggest surprise of 2023" for the PLA.
 According to political scientist Wen-Ti Sung, the selection of Dong as the defense minister was possibly a sign of ongoing purges within the PLA Rocket Force and the Central Military Commission (CMC)'s Equipment Development Department.
-Unlike his predecessors, Dong is currently not a member of the CMC, and thus, he does not have the decision-making authority within the PLA.
+Some articles wrote that since, unlike his predecessors, Dong was not a member of the CMC, he might not have the full decision-making authority but execution authority instead within the PLA.